vool/docs/_docs/3-configuration/usage.md

   --footer                # Text or HTML footer  [default: null] --css                   # Path to a custom provided CSS/LESS file for styling  [string] --google-analytics      # Code for Google Analytics tracking  [string]

+Misc
+  --config                # Load the configuration from a JSON file --log                   # Configure the logging verbosity --usage-stats           # Enable or disable anonymous usage stats
 ```
 {: .nowrap }